 - Each virtual machine, on the other hand, includes an operating system image, libraries, programs, etc., so it can be huge.

 A container virtualizes the underlying operating system and makes the containerized application perceive that it has the operating system (including CPU, memory, file storage, and network connections) all to itself.
 Since differences in the underlying operating system and infrastructure are abstracted, as long as the base image is consistent, the container can be deployed and run anywhere.
-For developers, this is extremely interesting.
+For developers, this is extremely beneficial.

-They do not need to boot an operating system or load libraries because containers share the host operating system.
+Developers do not need to boot an operating system or load libraries because containers share the host operating system.
 This makes it easier to be much more powerful and lightweight for the containers.
-Containerized apps may be launched in seconds, and relative to a virtual machine situation, several more instances of the application can fit on the machine.
+Containerized apps may be launched in seconds, and relative to a virtual machine environment, several more instances of the application can fit on the machine.
 The operating system’s collaborative strategy has the additional advantage of minimizing overhead management, such as patching and upgrading.

 Although containers are portable, they are limited to the operating system for which they are defined.